voxelize/voxelize/docs/docs/tutorials/basics/7-handle-the-network.md

 ## A Word on Network Intecepts

 Such as the Voxelize world, network interceptors allow developers to peep into what network packets are received, and can also send packets out to the server.
-In order to fully utilize network intercepts, it is best to understand fully how the Voxelize protocol works [here](todo).

 ### `onMessage`